shinvt/beautiful-jekyll/aboutme.md

 subtitle: No Pain No Gain
 ---
 Hello there !!!
 My name is Hiep.
-I like soccer, technology and book.
+I'm really into soccer,food and book.

 What else do you need?

-To be honest, I'm having some trouble remembering right now, so why don't we slowly share with each other as we go along.
+To be honest, I'm having some trouble remembering right now, so why don't we slowly share as we go along.

-This is where I'm sharing about my stories, my knowledge and my viewpoints of life.
-If you see any sympathy between us, please do me a favor : smile, take a sip of water and give me your opinions.
+This is where I am going to share about my viewpoints of life.
+If you see any sympathy between us, please do me a favor .
+Smile, take a sip of water and write back to me.

 Leave me better than you found me :).